JereKuusela/valheim-world_edit_commands/publish/README.md

 - `center=x,z,y`: Overrides the player position and sets `rotate` center point.
 - `durability=number` or `health=number`: Sets the current durability for items, the current health for structures and the maximum health for creatures.
 Very high values like 1E30 turn the target invulnerable (including gravity for structures).
 - `fuel=number`: Sets the fuel amount.
 Without number, prints the fuel amount.
+- `guide`: Visualizes the affected area instead of doing anything.
+Turn off by not giving the `radius`.
 - `id`: Filters objects by id.
 Supports starts with, ends with or contains by using "*".
 Default is `*` that allows all objects which don't start with "_".
 - `info`: Prints information of objects.
 - `level=integer`: Sets levels for creatures (level = stars + 1).